These might be some of the easiest points you'll ever earn.

-If you hold an American Express card like the Amex Platinum, Gold, or Green Card, check to see if you are targeted for this promotion to earn 20,000 Membership Rewards points for enrolling in the Amex Pay Over Time feature.
-If you are already enrolled, follow this link to unenroll and see if another offer appears to enroll for 20,000 more points.
+If you hold an American Express card like the Amex Platinum, Gold, or Green Card, check to see if you are targeted for this promotion to earn 20,000 or even 30,000 Membership Rewards points for enrolling in the Amex Pay Over Time feature.

-If you’re targeted, these will be some of the easiest points you’ll ever earn.
-And remember, you don’t actually have to use the benefit to receive the points.
+If you're targeted, these will be some of the easiest points you'll ever earn.
+And remember: You don't actually have to use this feature to receive the points after registering.